-Eligible Dependent-a person eligible for enrollment under a Participating Employee's coverage as specified in the Eligibility and Enrollment section of this Plan.
+Eligible Dependent-a person eligible for enrollment under a Participating Employee's coverage.
 For the purposes of this Plan, the child of a Surrogate will not be considered an Eligible Dependent of the Surrogate or her spouse.

 Eligible Employee-an employee, sole proprietor or partner of an Employer who is entitled to apply as a Participating Employee.